 If you are curious to try winter swimming there are several locations available in Stockholm.
 If you require a sauna nearby the options may be slightly limited, and during the pandemic the opening hours and availability may be reduced.
 If you do not require a sauna the easiest way is to go for a brisk walk by the water and find a suitable jetty with a ladder.
 We have listed our top spots for winter swimming – both with and without sauna.

 Norrbergsbadet in Vaxholm

 Norrbergsbadet is located centrally, yet private, in the quaint archipelago town of Vaxholm.
 Here you can find a jetty with a ladder to help you get in to (and up from) the water.

 Top tip – Enjoy a cruise from central Stockholm to Vaxholm through the beautiful archipelago.
-Prebook you ticket online for guaranteed space onboard.
+Prebook you boat ticket to Vaxholm online for guaranteed space onboard.

 Källtorp’s Lake in Nacka

 Hellasgården in the Nacka nature reserve sports both a sauna and a jetty where you can take a dip in the frozen Källtorp Lake.
 During the winter months the whole in the ice is kept open by pump control.